 The Group Name field is the common name that all Asset Chunks in the Group share.
 For instance, if you have prefabs or scenes which are named Slice_1_1, Slice_2_2, etc. Slice would be the Group Name.
 Please enter this Group name in the Group Name field now.

-Note that if you don't currently have an Asset Chunk Group for this LOD Group and plan on using the World Designer Tool to create it later, you can use any Group Name you wish (though for your own sanity, use a name that you associate with the type of assets that will be used by the LOD Group.
+Note that if you don't currently have an Asset Chunk Group for this LOD Group and plan on using the World Designer Tool to create it later, you can use any Group Name you wish (though again, use a name that you associate with the type of assets that will be used by the LOD Group, as well as the region the assets will be used with.
+If you think you will need multiple LOD Groups for the Streamable Grid, consider adding LOD1 to the name or something similar to denote the LOD number).

 In order to programatically construct the Asset Chunk names at runtime, the Naming Convention is used.
 If your names are in the default format (common when using Terra Slicer), you can leave this field blank.
 The default format is GroupName_Row_Column (for 2D Groups) or GroupName_Layer_Row_Column (for 3D Groups).